 Healthy boundaries can improve our physical, emotional and mental health.
 Boundaries are often the missing ingredient in our self-care.
 We don’t hesitate to look after our physical health, yet we struggle to stand up for ourselves, which is arguably more beneficial than green juice and activewear.

 We all want to have energy, time and space to pursue our own interests; this is the benefit of healthy boundaries.

 Do you find it hard to set boundaries?
 Do you feel weighed down by the expectations of others?
 Leave a comment below.

-If you want to learn more about emotional mastery, the doors to Yoga Alchemy are opening soon.
+If you want to learn more about emotional mastery, the doors to Yoga Alchemy will open again in October.